 Any existing gravity load-carrying structural element for which an addition and its related alterations cause an increase in design dead, live or snow load, including snow drift effects, of more than 5 10 percent shall be replaced or altered as needed to carry the gravity loads required by the International Building Code for new structures.
 Any existing gravity load-carrying structural element whose gravity load-carrying capacity is decreased as part of the addition and its related alterations shall be considered to be an altered element subject to the requirements of Section 805.2.
-Any existing element that will form part of the lateral load path for any part of the addition shall be considered to be an existing lateral load-carrying structural element subject to the requirements of Section 1103.3.
+Any existing element that will form part of the addition shall be considered to be an existing lateral load-carrying structural element subject to the requirements of Section 805.2.
+Any existing element that will form part of the addition shall be considered to be an existing lateral load-carrying structural element subject to the requirements of Section 805.2.